 Sexual Assault Forensic Exam

-If you are thinking about getting an exam, there are some things you can avoid doing to protect the evidence that may be on your body or your clothes.
-Do not bathe, shower, brush your teeth, use mouthwash, urinate, defecate, douche, change clothes, eat, drink, or smoke.
-If you have already done any of these things, it is okay.
-You can still get an exam, and the health care provider may still be able to gather some evidence.
+If possible, before an exam, a victim should not bathe, shower, brush their teeth, use mouthwash, urinate, defecate, douche, change clothes, eat, drink, or smoke.
+If they have already done any of these things, they should still get the exam.
+The medical professional will provide medical care and treatment and may be able to gather some evidence.

 Crime Victims Compensation Board

 (785) 296-0652 Fax

 Kansas Crisis Hotline

 Developed by the Kansas Coalition Against Sexual and Domestic Violence (KCSDV) (2020)

 KANSAS CRISIS HOTLINE: 888-END-ABUSE | 888-363-2287